adil659/fsnd-capstone/README.md

   'title': 'title',
   'release_date': 'release_date'
 }
-Returns: If there are no errors the same JSON data will be returned:
+Returns: If there are no errors the following JSON data will be returned:

 {
+  'success': True,
+  'movie': 'movie.format()'
+}

+POST '/actors'

+This endpoint allows you to POST a movie.

+Request Arguments:

+A JSON object containing the name, age and the gender:

+{
+  'name': 'name',
+  'age': 'age',
+  'gender': 'gender
+}
+Returns: If there are no errors the following JSON data will be returned:

+{
+  'success': True,
+  'actor': 'actor.format()'
+}

+PATCH '/movies/"id"'

+This endpoint allows you to PATCH an existing movie.

+Request Arguments:

+A JSON object containing the title and the release date:

+{
   'title': 'title',
   'release_date': 'release_date'
 }

+{
+  'success': True,
+  'movies': patched_movie.format()
+}

-PATCH '/movie/"id"'
+PATCH '/actors/"id"'

-This endpoint allows you to PATCH an existing movie.
+This endpoint allows you to PATCH an existing actor.

 Request Arguments:

-question (Text)
-answer (Text)
-difficulty (integer) 1 to 4.
-category (integer) 1 to 6.
-Returns: An object with a success message, and the patched movie in JSON format.
+A JSON object containing the name, age and the gender:

 {
+  'name': 'title',
+  'age': 'age',
+  'gender': 'gender'
+}

+{
   'success': True,
-  'movies': patched_movie_json
+  'movies': patched_actor.format()
 }

+DELETE '/movies/"id"'

+This endpoint allows you to delete a movie, based on its id.

+Request Arguments:

+id (integer) of the movie to delete.
+Returns: An object with a success message, the id of the movie deleted.

+{
+  'success': True,
+  'movie_id': str(delete_id)
+}

+DELETE '/actors/"id"'

+This endpoint allows you to delete a movie, based on its id.

+Request Arguments:

+id (integer) of the movie to delete.
+Returns: An object with a success message, the id of the actor deleted.

+{
+  'success': True,
+  'actor_id': str(delete_id)
+}

 Testing
 To run the tests, run

 python test_app.py
 Available Roles
-There are 2 roles and 6 different permissions defined in the Authorization backend for this application
+There are 3 roles and 6 different permissions defined in the Authorization backend for this application

 Permissions:
 ```
-'get:movie': Get the list of all movies
+'get:movies': Get the list of all movies
-'get:actor': Get the list of all actors
+'get:actors': Get the list of all actors
-'post:movie': Post a new movie
+'post:movies': Post a new movie
-'post:actor': Post a new actor
+'post:actors': Post a new actor
+'patch:movies': Update a movie
+'patch:actors': Update a actor
-'delete:movie': Delete a movie
+'delete:movies': Delete a movie
+'delete:actors': Delete a actor
 ```
 Roles
 Casting Assistant
 Can list actors and movies.

 Casting Director
+Can list movies & actors, post actors, update actors, delete actors

+Executive Director
-Can list movies, actors, post movies, modify movies and delete movies.
+Can list movies & actors, post movies & actors, update movies & actors, delete movies & actors